jnx86bcn/destktopAppEll/README.md

-# template Desktop app with Python and JS
+# Template desktop app with Python and JS

 Template that allow you to create Desktop App with Frontend technology and Python in backend.